The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Four additional variables every certified Technician should factor into cleanser selection

 Hard water — mineral deposits that block active penetration Calcium and magnesium ions in hard water form insoluble mineral deposits on the scalp and hair shaft, raising the effective cleansing pH and reducing penetration of active treatment ingredients.
-For clients in hard water areas, the Normalizing Base Wash's pH-balancing formulation is particularly critical.
+For clients in hard water areas, the Normalizing Base Wash's pH-balancing formulation is particularly useful.
 Advising clients to rinse with lower-mineral water before Tonic application can meaningfully improve active absorption — a clinical edge most professional education programs never cover.

 Competitor Comparison — The Honest Assessment